Xangis/magma/README.md

 Run startup.sh or startup.bat in the src directory once the application has been built.

+By default the MUD runs on port 4001.
+You can connect to that port via telnet in order to play the game.

+The default admin login is Superuser with a password of password.
+You'll want to change that.

 ## Development Status

 Magma is not currently under active development, but I do make changes to it from time to time to ensure that it can be built on a modern system.

+Earliest versions ran on Red Hat Linux in 2000, some version before 7.0.
+The newest Linux distribution this has been tested with is Ubuntu 18.04.

 I am willing to accept pull requests if you have improvements to contribute.